-Moreover, if $\rho({\bf x},\bm{\theta}) = -\log p({\bf x} | \bm{\theta})$ is correctly specified so that ${\bf A} = {\bf B} = {\bf I}(\bm{\theta}_0)$, then
+Moreover, if $\rho({\bf x},\bm{\theta}) = -\log p({\bf x} \mid \bm{\theta})$ is correctly specified so that ${\bf A} = {\bf B} = {\bf I}(\bm{\theta}_0)$, then

 \end{enumerate} \end{theorem} \begin{proof}[Proof sketch] The result follows from standard penalised M-estimation arguments.
-Under Assumptions (B1)--(B8) the criterion $Q_n$ admits a global minimizer, converges uniformly on compacts to its population counterpart, and the penalty vanishes asymptotically.
+Under Assumptions (B1)--(B8) the criterion $Q_n$ admits a global minimiser, converges uniformly on compacts to its population counterpart, and the penalty vanishes asymptotically.
 A first-order Taylor expansion of the estimating equation~\eqref{eq:wf-score} around $\btheta_0$, together with the central limit theorem and the local law of large numbers for the derivative process, yields the asymptotic linear expansion and limiting distribution.
-Full details are given in Appendix~\ref{app:penm-proof}. \end{proof} For large sample sizes $n \to \infty$, because the penalty is of order $n^{-1}$, the Wallace--Freeman codelength is asymptotically equivalent to the well-known Bayesian information criterion (BIC)~\citep{Schwarz78}
+Details are given in Appendix~\ref{app:penm-proof}. \end{proof} Evaluated at its minimiser, the Wallace--Freeman codelength has the form

-where the $O(1)$ term depends on the prior density, the Fisher information and the number of parameters $d$.
-This confirms that the Wallace--Freeman criterion is asymptotically first-order equivalent to standard information criteria, while differing at smaller order through its prior and Fisher-information terms.
+Since \(\hat\btheta_{\mathrm{WF}}\) and \(\hat\btheta_{\mathrm{MLE}}\) are first-order equivalent, the above codelength has the same leading large-sample form as the well-known Bayesian information criterion (BIC)~\cite{Schwarz78}, with the prior, Fisher information, and quantisation terms contributing only at order \(O(1)\).

-\subsection{Bias of the Wallace--Freeman estimator}
+\section{Bias of the Wallace--Freeman estimator}

 We now quantify the first-order difference between the Wallace--Freeman estimator and the maximum likelihood estimator, and the resulting effect on asymptotic bias.
-Let $\ell(\btheta)=\log p(\bx | \btheta)$ denote the full-sample log-likelihood, and write
+Let $\ell(\btheta)=\log p_n(\bx \mid \btheta)$ denote the full-sample log-likelihood, and write

 with corresponding expectations